 Avoid excessive exposure to wind or cold.
-Extremes of climate tend to dry, or burn normal skin.
-Skin treated with tretinoin may be more vulnerable to these extremes.
+Extremes of climate tend to dry or burn normal skin.
+Skin treated with tretinoin may be more vulnerable to these; extremes.
 Your physician can recommend ways to manage your acne treatment under such conditions.

 Possible problems.
 The skin of certain sensitive individuals may become excessively red, swollen, blistered or crusted.
-If you are experiencing severe or persistent irritation, discontinue the use of tretinoin and consult your physician.
+If you are experiencing severe or persistent irritation, discontinues the use of tretinoin and consult your physician.
 There have been reports that, in some patients, areas treated with tretinoin developed a temporary increase or decrease in the amount of skin pigment (color) present.
 The pigment in these areas returned to normal either when the skin was allowed to adjust to tretinoin or therapy was discontinued.
 Use other medication only on your physician's advice.
-Only your physician knows which other medications may be helpful during treatment and will recommend them to you if necessary.
+Only your physician; knows which other medications may be helpful during treatment and will; recommend them to you if necessary.
 Follow the physician's instructions carefully.
 In addition, you should avoid preparations that may dry or irritate your skin.
 These preparations may include certain astringents, toiletries containing alcohol, spices or lime, or certain medicated soaps, shampoos and hair permanent solutions.
 Do not allow anyone else to use this medication.

 Do not use other medications with tretinoin which are not recommended by your doctor.

 The medications you have used in the past might cause unnecessary redness or peeling.
 If you are pregnant, think you are pregnant or are nursing an infant: No studies have been conducted in humans to establish the safety of tretinoin in pregnant women.
 If you are pregnant, think you are pregnant, or are nursing a baby, consult your physician before using the medication.

-AND WHILE YOU'RE ON TRETINOIN THERAPY Use a mild, non-medicated soap.
+AND WHILE YOU'RE ON TRETINOIN THERAPY

+Use a mild, non-medicated soap.
 Avoid frequent washings and harsh scrubbing.

-monkey, which metabolically is closer to humans for tretinoin than The other species examined, fetal malformatis of utention that the other species examined, fetal malformations were reported at doses of 10 mg/kg/day or greater, but none were observed at 5 mg/kg/day (83 times the maximum human systemic dose adjusted for total body surface area), although increased skeletal variations were observed at all doses.
+'Acne isn't caused by dirt, so no matter how hard you scrub, you can't wash it away.
+Washing too frequently or scrubbing too roughly may at times actually make your malformations were reported at doses of 10 mg/kg/day or greater, but none were observed at 5 mg/kg/day (83 times the maximum human systemic dose adjusted for total body surface area, although increased skeletal variations were observed at all doses.
 A dose-related increase in embryolethality and abortion was reported.
-Similar results have also embryolethality and abortion was reported.
-Similar results have also been reported in pigtali macaques.
-Topical tertionion in animal teratogenicity tests has generated equivocal results.
-There is evidence for teratogenicity (shortened or kinked tail) of topical tretinoni in Wistar rats at doses greater than img/kg/day (8 times the maximum human systemic dose adjusted for total body surface area).
-Anomalies (humerus: short 13%, bent 6%, so parietal incompletely ossified 14%) have also been reported when 10 mg/kg/day was topically applied.
-There are other reports in New Zealand White rabbits administered doses of greater than 0.2 mg/kg/day (3.3 times the maximum human systemic dose adjusted for total body surface area) of an increased incidence of domed head and hydrocephaly, typical of retinoid-induced fetal malformations in this species.
+Similar results have also been reported in pigtail macaques.

+Topical tretinoin in animal teratogenicity tests has generated equivocal results.
+There is evidence for teratogenicity (shortened or kinked tall) of topical tretinoin in Wistar rats at doses greater than 1 mg/kg/day (8 times the maximum human systemic dose adjusted for total body surface area).
+Anomalies (humerus: short 13%, bent 6%, os parietal incompletely ossified 14%) have also been reported when 10 mg/kg/day was topically applied.

+There are other reports in New Zealand White rabbits administered doses of greater than 0.2 mg/kg/day (3.3 times the maximum human systemic dose adjusted for total body surface area) of an incread incidence of domed head and hydrocephaly, typical of retinoid-induced fetal malformations in this species.

-increased intolence or downer head and in hydrocepings, typical or retrinoid-induced fetal malformations in this species.
-In contrast, several well-controlled animals studies have shown that dermally applied tretinoin may be fetoxic, but not overly teratogenic in rats and rabbits at doses of 1.0 and 0.5 mg/kg/day, respectively (8 times the maximum human systemic dose adjusted for total body currious area in both proposion.)
+n contrast, several well-controlled animals studies have shown that dermally applied tretinoin may be fetoxic, but not overly teratogenic in rats and rabbits at doses of 1.0 and 0.5 mg/kg/day, respectively (8 times the maximum human systemic dose adjusted for total body surface area in both species).